-Top Ten Reasons Why College Students Stop Drinking
+Why Do College Students Choose to Stop Drinking?

 Over 46 percent of Texas college students report having decided to quit or cut down on drinking at least once in their lifetime.
 The most common reason for doing so was related to the fear of drinking and driving, followed by the expense of drinking.
 The third most common reason for quitting or cutting down on drinking was that students didn’t like the way it made them feel.
-Other reasons included weight gain associated with drinking, the effect of drinking on academic or athletic performance and family disapproval.
+Other reasons included:

 A college student in recovery faces a number of challenges in the quest to maintain long-term sobriety:

-Triggers.
-Dormitories, Greek houses and apartments near campus are notorious for their weekend parties.
+Dormitories, Greek houses, and apartments near campus are notorious for their weekend parties.
 Additionally, many campuses, such as the University of Texas at Austin, are in very close proximity to a number of bars frequented by college students.
-Football games, which commonly involve tailgating or attending pre- and post-game parties, occur nearly every week during the fall and winter months.
+Football games, which commonly involve tailgating or attending pre and post-game parties, occur nearly every week during the fall and winter months.
 The high prevalence of drug- and alcohol-fueled extracurricular activities can make maintaining sobriety very difficult for many students.

-Where Students Go for Help for Problem Drinking or Addiction
+Where Can Students Go to Receive Help for College Alcoholism?

 The center is student-run, and it’s located inside the athletic facilities that are attached to the football stadium.
 Students in recovery socialize, support one another in sobriety and engage in community service, such as speaking in high schools and offering seminars for emergency room doctors.